charles-os/news.highlight/README.md

 |Display the preview of an article|On page load|Each article displays an image, title, description and publication date|
 |Check news categorically |On page load|Redirects to a specific catgory of news|

-## Built With
+## Technologies

 * Flask - routing, templating, server
 * python3.6 - routing, templating, server
 * Markdown -README

-## Contributing

-If you want to put out a pull request you first have to send us the sample code that you want to add to our repository for cross-checking before we allow the pull.

 ## Authors Other Works

-<a href = 'https://munyiwamwangi.github.io/Quotes-App/'> - Quotes App: An app that allows users to create, delete and vote for their favourite quotes.
+<a href = 'https://charles-os.github.io/news-highlights/'> - Quotes App: An app that allows users to create, delete and vote for their favourite quotes.
-<a href = 'https://munyiwamwangi.github.io/Quotes-App/'> - Quotes App: An app that allows users to create, delete and vote for their favourite quotes.
+<a href = 'https://charles-os.github.io/news-highlights/'> - Quotes App: An app that allows users to create, delete and vote for their favourite quotes.

-## Contacts

-* amadaick@gmail.com

 ## License